matomo-org/plugin-QueuedTracking/README.md

 You might want to disable the queue at some point but there are still some pending requests in the queue.
 We recommend to change the "Number of requests to process" in plugin settings to "1" and process all requests using the command `./console queuedtracking:process` shortly before disabling the queue and directly afterwards.
+It is still possible to process remaining request once the queue is disabled but new tracking requests won't be written into the queue.

 __How can I access Redis data?__